teaching-lab/stack-cs-activities/activities/incident-handling-suspicious-email/README.md

 * The students will need the task [handout](incident-handling-task.pdf) and the [attachment](incident-handling-task-attachment.pdf).
 	* If you have computers, send the files to the students.
 Avoid linking directly to this repo at the beginning, as it contains the [solution](incident-handling-task-solution.pdf).
 	* If you want to go unplugged, print the handout and the attachment for each student.
+You can use two-sided printing.

 ## Activity overview